e0958902/tp/docs/UserGuide.md

 <div class="info-box">
 :information_source: <strong>Info: </strong>

-If you want to mark the medication you have taken, you can refer to the [Take command](#take-a-medication) here.
+If you want to mark the medication you have taken, you can refer to the <a href="#take-a-medication">Take Command</a> here.

 </div>